mjordan/islandora_workbench_docs/docs/logging.md

 ## Logging debugging information

-Workbench doesn't provide a way to set the amount of detail in its log, but two options are available that are useful for debugging and troubleshooting.
-These options write raw values used in the REST requests to Drupal:
+Workbench doesn't provide a way to set the amount of detail in its log, but several options are available that are useful for debugging and troubleshooting.
+These options, when set to `true`, write raw values used in the REST requests to Drupal:

+* `log_request_url`: Logs the request URL and its method (GET, POST, etc.).
 * `log_json`: Logs the raw JSON that Workbench uses in POST, PUT, and PATCH requests.
 * `log_headers`: Logs the raw HTTP headers used in all requests.
+* `log_response_status_code`: Logs the HTTP response code.
+* `log_response_body`: Logs the raw HTTP response body.

+These options can be used independently of each other, but they are often more useful for debugging when used together.

+!!! warning
+    Using these options, especially `log_json` and `log_response_body`, can add a lot of data to you log file.